Do what you can, when you can.

 My passion is the ocean.
 The ocean drives and motivates me and it is the reason why I do what I do.
 My dream is to raise awareness of the effects of climate change on our valuable ecosystems, and how this influences each and every one of us.
 I want to lead a change and encourage people to translate their intentions into action in order to safeguard these vulnerable marine ecosystems.
 Your support means the world to me and I am incredibly grateful.

 Homeward Bound is a groundbreaking leadership, strategic and science initiative for women, set against the backdrop of Antarctica.

 The initiative aims to heighten the influence and impact of women with a science background in order to influence policy and decision making as it shapes our planet.

-This year-long program culminates with a 3-week expedition to Antarctica at the end of the year, where 80 women from 28 different countries will join as part of the largest female expedition to Antarctica.
+This 12-month program culminates with a 3-week expedition to Antarctica at the end of the year, where 80 women from 28 different countries join the largest female expedition to Antarctica.